Miguel León-Portilla: Career

+Awards

 Early in his academic career in 1969, he was awarded a Guggenheim Fellowship.
 That was the first of many academic awards and recognitions, including the Belisario Domínguez Medal of Honor, the highest award bestowed by the Mexican Senate.
 In 1970, he was elected to membership of Mexico's National College and, in 1995, to membership of the United States National Academy of Sciences.
+In 1981 he was awarded the National Prize for Arts and Sciences by the Mexican Government.
 From 1987 to 1992, he served as his country's permanent delegate to UNESCO, during which time he successfully nominated five pre-Columbian sites in Mexico for inclusion on the World Heritage List.

 On 12 December 2013, León-Portilla received the Living Legend Award from the U.S. Library of Congress.
 He was also a member of the Mexican Academy of Language and the Mexican Academy of History.

 Personal life

 León-Portilla married Ascensión Hernández Triviño, a Spanish linguist and academic, in 1965.
 Their daughter, Marisa León-Portilla, is also a historian.

 León-Portilla died in Mexico City on 1 October 2019 after having been hospitalized for much of the year.

 The federal Secretariat of Culture announced that his body would lie in state on 3 October 2019 at the Palacio de Bellas Artes.